Frooodle/URL-2-app/README.md

 ------
 Open file based on path and run with arguements (Note path to .exe is in double quotes)

-U2A:///file:///"C:\\Windows\\System32\\notepad.exe" /A c:\Windows\System32\Drivers\etc\hosts
+U2A:///file:///"C:\\Windows\\System32\\notepad.exe" /A C:\Windows\System32\Drivers\etc\hosts

 ## Security Concerns
-This app allows you to execute any exe file with any arguements when you open a URL configured for it.
-If you are concerned this could be used by someone else to explote your PC please create/edit you appsettings.json and set isDirectFileAccessAllowed to false.
+This app allows you to execute any exe file with any arguments when you open a URL configured for it.
+If you are concerned this could be used by someone else to exploit your PC please create/edit you appsettings.json and set isDirectFileAccessAllowed to false.

-By doing this only apps predefined in appsettings.json can be openned and used
+By doing this only apps predefined in appsettings.json can be opened and used.

 ## App isn't working
-Please create a appsettings.json along side your .exe by copying and renaming [Default appsettings.json example](https://github.com/Frooodle/URL-2-app/blob/main/Defaultappsettings.json) then change debug to true.
-This should keep window open after call and display and issue you may be getting
+Please create an appsettings.json alongside your .exe by copying and renaming [Default appsettings.json example](https://github.com/Frooodle/URL-2-app/blob/main/Defaultappsettings.json) then change debug to true.
+This should keep window open after call and display and issue you may be getting.